adaptyteam/adapty-docs/versioned_docs/version-3.0/controls-filters-grouping-compare-proceeds.md

 ### CSV data export

-If you want to analyze the underlying data used to generate a chart, cohorts analysis, funnels, retentions, or conversion analytics, you can easily export it in CSV format by clicking the **Export** button.
-This feature allows you to access the raw data used to create the respective analysis.
-You can manipulate this data in spreadsheet applications or other tools to perform further analysis.
+To analyze the raw data behind charts, cohort analyses, funnels, retentions, or conversion analytics, you can export it in CSV format by clicking the **Export** button.

 <Zoom>
   <img src={require('./img/03eee2c-CleanShot_2023-07-10_at_20.49.152x.webp').default}